Sarah Lawrence College: The Mead Way houses

 The Mead Way Houses are the eight former private homes that stand along the steep hill of Mead Way on the college's eastern end.
-The two southernmost houses, Robinson and Swinford, are occupied by administrative offices and the office of the campus internet radio station, and the northernmost six houses, listed below, are reserved for student living spaces.
+The two southernmost houses, Robinson and Swinford, are occupied by administrative offices and the studio of WSLC, the campus internet radio station, while the northernmost six houses, listed below, are reserved for student living spaces.
 The northern houses include: